IFPRMENA/arabspatialblog/_posts/blog/2015-01-08-the-national-food-security-strategy-for-yemen-is-no-longer-a-theoretical-document.md

 ---
 layout: blog
 published: true
-title: The National Food Security Strategy for Yemen Is No Longer a Theoretical Document
+title: The National Food Security Strategy for Yemen is no Longer a Theoretical Document
 category: blog
 language: english
 comments: true